Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 + New input variable added
 ```
 `entropy_seg` Specify the representative segment (in %), starting from the `endframe`, for the calculation of
-the Interaction Entropy, e.g: `entropy_seg = 25` means that the last quartile of the total number of frames
+the Interaction Entropy, _e.g._: `entropy_seg = 25` means that the last quartile of the total number of frames
 (`(endframe-startframe)/interval`) will be used to calculate the average Interaction Entropy.
 Default: 25 (Only if `entropy = 2`)

 ```diff